davidramiro/fluxee/README.md

 # fluxee
 Setting up a light scene with Yeelight smart lamps corresponding to your f.lux display temperature.
-Supports up to 5 lamps at once.
+Supports any number of lamps simultaneously.

 ## Prerequisites
 - Python 3